Flora Kaai Hayes: Early life

 Flora Kaai Hayes was born Flora Allen Kaai on April 17, 1893, in Hana, Hawaii.
 Her father Samuel Webster Kaai, a descendant of Kaʻiana, was a politician and the district judge of Hana.
 Her mother, Katherine Kahumu Kaai, was a descendant of Keōua.
 She was the second of her parents' sixteen children and their first daughter.
 In accordance with Hawaiian tradition, she was sent to live with her maternal grandparents as a child; they lived at Kaupo in a grass hut.
 Only the Hawaiian language was spoken in her grandparents' home.
 When she was three years old, she was given a horse; she would later become a proficient equestrian.

 After Hayes' grandfather died when she was five years old, she went to live with her immediate family, then living in Kona for her father's health.
 The family lived on land Kamehameha III gave Hayes' paternal great-great-grandfather during the Great Māhele.
 During the summers, Liliʻuokalani and her retinue visited the family at their property.
 Hayes went to public school in Kona, and subsequently attended Kamehameha School for Girls at age 11 and graduating in 1913.
 While at Kamehameha School, Hayes was punished for her limited skill with the English language and her use of Hawaiian.

 In 1914, Hayes married Henry Homer Hayes, a physician employed by the government and working on Molokai.
 The wedding took place in Kapālama, after which the couple traveled around Hawaii Island by steamship before settling in Pukoo on Molokai.
-They moved to Honolulu in 1918 with their young son, after which Hayes audited numerous classes at the University of Hawaiʻi with encouragement from her husband.
+They moved to Honolulu in 1918 with their young son, after which Hayes audited numerous classes at the University of Hawaiʻi at Mānoa with encouragement from her husband.
 The Hayes family would care for 29 other children, including a family of six orphans whom they fostered until the children became adults.
 Hayes later cited the presence of helpful girls at home as a factor in the success of her career.